jmesnil/microprofile-openshift-example/README.md

 If it is correct, it returns `UP`.
 Otherwise it returns `DOWN` (as calls to `NumbersGenerator.nextInts()` will fail).

 The `numbers.randomFailure` is a second probe that randomly fails (we had it to illustrate that an application may provide many different probes).
-It is configured using a float property named `num.failureRate` that controls the rate of failure of the probe.
+It is configured using a float property named `num_failure_rate` that controls the rate of failure of the probe.
 For example if its value is `0.85`, the probe returns `DOWN` 85% it is called.

 The healthiness of the application can be checked by calling the `http://localhost:8080/health` endpoint that is provided automatically by WildFly Swarm